 - I understand many Computer Science majors at Wheaton take an Independent Study.
 What is an Independent Study, and what types of Independent Studies do students take?

 An Independent Study (course number COMP 399) or Independent Research (Comp 499) is a course between one professor and one to three students.
 As the title suggests, Independent Studies require students to assume a greater responsibility for a review of the literature and planning.
 Rather than meeting in the classroom, the students often meet with a professor in their office and work together at the white board on the current set of issues.
 The intent is to emulate a professional working climate.
-Here is a sample of recent Independent Studies that students have pursued: Basic Parallel Programming, Flash Game Design, Programming Mobile Devices, Experiments in Gene Regulation, GIS Visualization, Systems Engineering in Genomics, Java and Security, Neural Networks, Advanced Object-Oriented Programming, Advanced Computer Graphics, Web Programming and E-Commerce, Networked Game Applications, and System Administration.
+Here is a sample of recent Independent Studies that students have pursued: Data Science, LeapMotion Play, Basic Parallel Programming, Flash Game Design, iPhone Programming, Experiments in Gene Regulation, GIS Visualization, Systems Engineering in Genomics, Java and Security, Neural Networks, Advanced Object-Oriented Programming, Advanced Computer Graphics, Web Programming and E-Commerce, Networked Game Applications, and System Administration.
 Almost every Computer Science graduate takes advantage of this opportunity and takes at least one Independent Study as part of their major program.

 - What is the typical class size?

 Wheaton classes in general have a 12:1 student:faculty ratio.
-Computer Science classes are typically in the range of six to ten students per class.
+Computer Science classes are typically in the range of six to twenty students per class.
 Translation: your professors know you, your current successes and problems, and how best to move you to the next level.
 If you like to be lost in a crowd, Wheaton's Computer Science program is probably not the place for you; on the other hand, if you think that individual attention and a close-knit community atmosphere is appealing, you will like it here at Wheaton.

 - Do you have teaching assistants?